pittachalk/biospark/README.md

 ```

 ### Downloading additional data
 The raw data files showing the hits from the CRISPR screens were not committed to the repository because of their large size.
 These were originally downloaded [here](https://downloads.thebiogrid.org/File/BioGRID-ORCS/Release-Archive/BIOGRID-ORCS-1.1.13/BIOGRID-ORCS-ALL-homo_sapiens-1.1.13.screens.tar.gz), with information about the file specification [here](https://wiki.thebiogrid.org/doku.php/orcs:downloads).
-We do include in this repository is an Excel version of the index file to easily browse the cell types.
+We do include here an Excel version of the index file to easily browse the metadata of the screens.

 To download the raw files:
 ```sh